 Leaning back slightly and turning to look me in the eye, “Where does it say in the Bible that I have to take my hat off?”

-“There’s a bible right there,” I motioned.
+“There’s a Bible right there,” I offered, motioning to the pew rack.
 “Take a moment and read those particular chapters.”

 “Which ones again?” he asked with an arrogance that suggested he was surprised that I was able to meet his challenge with some evidence.

 I repeated the list in the same order, but then concluded, “And while you are reading, take your hat off.”

 He reached for the pew Bible in an agitated huff and started flipping through as though he were actively searching for locales with which he was already quite familiar.
 Of course, he was searching in the Old Testament.
 All of the texts I gave him were in the New Testament.
 And his hat was yet to be removed.

 I stood right behind him at ear level and continued to urge him to take his hat off.
 The folks around him—folks who were obviously his friends and family—were becoming increasingly uncomfortable at his brazen disrespect.
 He kept flipping around in the Bible for a moment longer, and then after another request, he finally reached up and pulled the stocking cap from his head.
 I thanked him and went to my position in the service processional.

 I think a combination of the fact that he knew I would not leave until his hat was off and the embarrassed stares from his family provided enough encouragement for a changed mind.

 By the way, only one of the texts I suggested, 1 Corinthians 11, actually says anything about head coverings.
 Romans 1 and 2 speak to God’s limited tolerance with deliberate and obstinate sin.
 In other words, God will only allow it for so long before judgment is leveled.
 The second, 1 John 1, allows for the reader to see that, if we step away from that obstinacy, God is merciful and will forgive.
 I hope he actually reads these texts.